BeLLKa1/BeLLKa1/README.md

 - 👀 I’m interested in languages
 - 🌱 I’m currently learning design and japanese
 - 💞️ I’m looking to collaborate on simple ways of learning everything
-- 📫 How to reach me: copilt chat
+- 📫 How to reach me: copilot chat
 - 😄 Pronouns: you your I mine it its Foxy
 - ⚡ Fun fact: F is for fun